Quantum information-cost relations and fluctuations beyond thermal environments: A thermodynamic inference approach: Quantum systems knowing mean values

-Here, we have denote $\mathcal{U}_M(t)=\mathcal{R}(t)-\Delta S(t)$.
-Notably, the above inequality establishes a thermodynamic upper bound on the dimensionless thermodynamic cost $-\sum_i\lambda_i(0)\Delta C_i^S(t)$ dissipated from the system, expressed using the system's information content change $\Delta S(t)$.
+Here, we have defined $\mathcal{U}_M(t)=\mathcal{R}(t)-\Delta S(t)$ which incorporates the change in the system's actual information content $\Delta S(t)$, a desire feature we seek for extending the LP.
+Remarkably, the above inequality establishes a thermodynamic upper bound on the dimensionless weighted thermodynamic cost $-\sum_i\lambda_i(0)\Delta C_i^S(t)$ dissipated from the system.
 Eq. (\ref{eq:Our_ex}) represents our first main result on information-cost relations.
+We emphasize that Eq. (\ref{eq:Our_ex}) can also be reformulated as a thermodynamic upper bound on an individual component of thermodynamic cost $-\lambda_i(0)\Delta C_i^S(t)$.
+To evaluate $\mathcal{U}_M(t)$ and thereby verify the whole information-cost relation Eq. (\ref{eq:Our_ex}) for a given dynamical process, one requires the mean values of charges at the initial and the final times to determine the corresponding Lagrange multipliers based on Eq. (\ref{eq:constraint}) and, consequently, the value of $\mathcal{R}(t)$.

-We remark that this relation remains agnostic with respect to environmental details and initial system-environment states, owing to the solely system-dependent nature of the reference state within our inference framework.
+We remark that this information-cost relation Eq. (\ref{eq:Our_ex}) remains agnostic with respect to environmental details and initial system-environment states, owing to the solely system-dependent nature of the reference state within our inference framework.
 Hence, Eq. (\ref{eq:Our_ex}) is broadly applicable to general nonequilibrium processes in quantum systems coupled to diverse environments.
 When the system internal energy is the only accessible observable, Eq. (\ref{eq:Our_ex}) reduces to a recently reported result~\cite{Liu.23.PRAa,LiuJ.24.PRR}.